vojtech-dobes/nette-forms-gpspicker/README.md

 {/gpspicker}
 ```

-You can disable search feature:
+You can disable/enable search feature with `enableSearch`/`disableSearch` pair of methods:

 ```php
 $form->addGpsPicker('coords', 'Coordinates:')